Inhalare/ breathe upon, 2021 – 2022

 Pulse of the Wetland investigates the recovery of the Macquarie Marshes from prolonged drought and fire, presenting the findings not only to the communities who are invested and part of its ecology but an international audience.
 It builds on the work done over the past decade in previous projects, using a process of enquiry through research, community consultation, storytelling and observation.
-This project is part of Mosses and Marshes project, and sound and video recordings from Pulse of the Wetland have also been used into videos produced for the Window on the Wetlands Centre at Warren NSW.
+This project is part of the Mosses and Marshes project, and sound and video recordings from Pulse of the Wetland have also been used into videos produced for the Window on the Wetlands Centre at Warren NSW.

-Mosses + Marshes spans two countries – the UK and Australia, both with Ramsar listed wetlands of international importance, and brings together artists, land managers and scientists to reimagine the future of these landscapes and the place they have in our communities.
+Mosses + Marshes is an international project spanning two countries – the UK and Australia, both with Ramsar listed wetlands of international importance.
+It brings together artists, land managers and scientists to reimagine the future of these landscapes and the place they have in our communities.

 Artists Andrew Howe (Shropshire, UK) and Kim V. Goldsmith (NSW, Australia) came together in 2018 as part of the international art programme, (Arts) Territory Exchange (aTE), having both worked for decades outside their practices in the natural resources and environment sector.
 Between October 2021 – June 2022, they have presented a body of 2D, 3D and digital media works in four exhibitions in the UK and Australia, published a book, and run an extensive program of public events.
-In mid-2021, the artists contributed works from Mosses and Marshes to an aTE travelling exhibition.
+In mid-2021, the artists also contributed works from MOSSES AND MARSHES to an aTE travelling exhibition.

 The Power of Sound, 2021 –

-The following projects were not ecoPULSE facilitated projects but they did form the foundation of what was to become ecoPULSE, based on principles of empowering regional artists to investigate issues impacting the communities they are part of, collaborations, and the presentation of new perspectives.
+The following projects were not ecoPULSE.art initiated projects but they did form the foundation of what was to become ecoPULSE, based on principles of empowering regional artists to investigate issues impacting the communities they are part of, collaborations, and the presentation of new perspectives.